Overview of Canine Scotty Cramps

 Clinical signs may be induced by giving the drug methysergide.

-Treatment Most patients are treated on an outpatient basis.
+Most dogs are treated on an outpatient basis.

 Behavioral modification and/or environmental changes such as minimizing stress and excitement may be adequate in some cases.